MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUserTodoListTask.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY `<IMicrosoftGraphItemBody>`: itemBody
+BODY <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

-BODYPARAMETER `<IMicrosoftGraphTodoTask1>`: todoTask
+BODYPARAMETER <IMicrosoftGraphTodoTask1>: todoTask
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Body <IMicrosoftGraphItemBody>]`: itemBody
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Content <String>]`: The content of the item.
     - `[ContentType <String>]`: bodyType
-  - `[BodyLastModifiedDateTime <DateTime?>]`: The date and time when the task was last modified.
+  - `[BodyLastModifiedDateTime <DateTime?>]`: The date and time when the task body was last modified.
 By default, it is in UTC.
 You can provide a custom time zone in the request header.
 The property value uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2020 would look like this: '2020-01-01T00:00:00Z'.
   - `[Categories <String[]>]`: The categories associated with the task.
 Each category corresponds to the displayName property of an outlookCategory that the user has defined.
   - `[ChecklistItems <IMicrosoftGraphChecklistItem[]>]`: A collection of smaller subtasks linked to the more complex parent task.
     - `[Id <String>]`: